Experienced Avondale Estates DUI Lawyers at Chestney & Sullivan

 Avondale Estates Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want a judge to decide your Avondale Estates DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt.
 The judge then decides if the prosecution has met its burden.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.

 There are many times when a jury trial is the best possible option to avoid a DUI conviction in your Avondale Estates DUI case.
 Because Avondale Estates Municipal Court does not conduct jury trials, your case would need to be transferred to DeKalb County State Court, located in the DeKalb County Courthouse.
-DeKalb State Court currently has seven state court judges.
+DeKalb State Court Division A currently has seven state court judges.
 Your case will be assigned to one of the seven judges once the DeKalb State Court Solicitor files your case with the DeKalb County State Court Clerk’s Office.
 The current elected DeKalb Solicitor General is Donna Coleman-Stribling.
 Each judge handles their caseloads differently so it is important that your Avondale Estates DUI lawyer knows how each particular courtroom operates.
 We try cases in DeKalb County on a regular basis.
 Because we frequently contest DUI cases in DeKalb County State Court, we are familiar with the judges and the solicitors who will be handling your case.

 Our DUI defense attorneys know how to challenge an Avondale Estates DUI.
 We are trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by SFST instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
 One of the benefits of investigating and contesting an Avondale Estates DUI is that most of the Avondale Estates patrol vehicles are equipped with video and audio.
 Their video equipment has some features similar to a DVR or TVO that many people have at home for their TVs.
 The video equipment is continuously recording, but will not preserve anything until the officer either manually activates the recording, or the officer activates his emergency equipment (lights).
 Then the video will preserve somewhere between 30 and 60 seconds of time before activation and typically the Avondale Estates DUI officers will run their video until it is turned off when they reach the jail or their final destination.
 Videos can be obtained or viewed through the court process.